kcenon/thread_system/README.md

 The Thread System Project is a comprehensive, production-ready C++20 multithreading framework designed to democratize concurrent programming.
 Built with a modular, interface-based architecture, it provides intuitive abstractions and robust implementations that empower developers of all skill levels to build high-performance, thread-safe applications without the typical complexity and pitfalls of manual thread management.

-> **🏗️ Modular Architecture**: Recently refactored to a clean, modular design with ~8,700+ lines of code removed.
-Logger and monitoring systems are now available as separate, optional projects for maximum flexibility.
+> **🏗️ Modular Architecture**: Streamlined to ~2,700 lines of highly optimized code through aggressive refactoring and coroutine removal.
+Logger and monitoring systems are available as separate, optional projects for maximum flexibility.

-> **🔄 Migration Status**: Currently migrating to a fully modular architecture.
-Phase 1 (Interface extraction) is complete.
-See [MIGRATION.md](MIGRATION.md) for details.
+> **✅ Latest Updates**: Enhanced synchronization primitives, improved cancellation tokens, service registry pattern, and comprehensive header inclusion fixes.
+All CI/CD pipelines green across platforms.

 ## 🔗 Project Ecosystem & Inter-Dependencies